-Prior to filing the ACM for Primary 2 in December 2020, a Closure Application5 was filed with the Indiana Department of Environmental Management (IDEM) that addressed all five former CCR surface impoundments, including Primary 2, using closure by removal.
-A supplemental addendum to the Closure Application6 was subsequently filed with IDEM in February 2019.
+Prior to filing the ACM for Primary 2 in December 2020, a Closure Application was filed with the Indiana Department of Environmental Management (IDEM) that addressed all five former CCR surface impoundments, including Primary 2, using closure by removal.
+A supplemental addendum to the Closure Application was subsequently filed with IDEM in February 2019.
 The addendum addressed the post-closure groundwater monitoring network for all five CCR surface impoundments, which includes 24 existing wells and 12 new wells.
 A virtual public hearing was conducted on April 16, 2020, to present the proposed approach for CCR unit closure at MCGS, after which NIPSCO received several comments from interested stakeholders.
 IDEM approved the Closure Application on March 10, 2021.

 NIPSCO completed closure of all five impoundments in July 2023 by removing source materials.
 Closure of Primary 2 included removal of approximately 46,000 cubic yards of CCR, blast furnace slag, and an additional foot of underlying material which was replaced with native sand backfill.
 An 18-inch soil cover having a permeability of 1x10-5 centimeters per second, or less, was then placed over the backfilled area.
 A 6-inch layer of topsoil was then placed above the cover soil and vegetated with an IDEM-approved seed mix.
+Professional engineer's certification of impoundment closure was completed on October 16, 2023.